Harvard Busines Review conducted a study on 7000 consumers to find out what makes people complete an intended purchase.

 What is a WooCommerce One Page Checkout?

-The user can explore the product in great detail and then purchase it from the same page.
+The user can explore the product in great detail and then purchase it from the same page on your WordPress site.

-There is no back-and-forth involved; they don’t have to switch tabs or pages.
+There is no back-and-forth involved; they don’t have to switch tabs or pages on your WordPress store.

-One-page checkout is excellent for selling specific products that require a distraction-free buying environment.
+One-page checkout is excellent for selling specific products that require the distraction-free buying environment a single page offers.

-You can direct traffic from your email list, Facebook ads, Instagram ads, and more such places.
+You can direct traffic from your email list, Facebook ads, and Instagram ads to your single page WooCommerce product.

 What’s Wrong With The Conventional WooCommerce Checkout Flow